-One well-known vendor in application integration has consulting companies use its software without telling the customer thinks the software was created by the consulting company.
+One well-known vendor in application integration has consulting companies use its software without telling the customer thinks the consulting company was created.

-I can recall when I worked for one consulting company, I took an inventory formula from Plossl’s Inventory Production and Inventory Control book and built an inventory calculator.
-When I showed it to my manager, I was asked where I figured out the math for the calculator.
+When I worked for one consulting company, I took an inventory formula from Plossl’s Inventory Production and Inventory Control book and built an inventory calculator.
+When I showed it to my manager, I was asked where I figured out the calculator’s math.
 I told him.

 And he told me,